ivos/git-crash-course/Readme.md

 For in-house repos ask your server admin to add your public key to the Git server.

-Once you have the URL of the repo (and the SSH key installed for SSH-form URL) go to a directory where you keep your Git repos (create a new one if you don't have it yet), **clone** the repo.
+Once you have the URL of the repo (and the SSH key installed for SSH-form URL) go to a directory where you keep your Git repos (create a new one if you don't have it yet) and **clone** the repo.
-Clone will create a new subdirectory named by the repo itself.
+Cloning will create a new subdirectory named by the repo itself.
 You can then `cd` into it:

     cd my/repos/dir